Empanada | Argentinian Onion and Cheese Empanada

 • Thinly slice the onions.

-• In a pan heat the oil and then add the caramelized onions.
-Add the salt, crushed red pepper and the oregano and let the onions cook in low to medium heat until light brown and aromatic (about 15 minutes).
+• In a pan, heat the oil and then add the caramelized onions.
+Add the salt, crushed red pepper, and oregano, and let the onions cook on low to medium heat until light brown and aromatic (about 15 minutes).

 onions caramelizing in a pan